samueldodini/git_academicwebsite/content/publication/mrrc/index.md

 summary: "We explore how seniors' debt balances and credit worthiness respond to equity extraction through reverse mortgages and compare it to other home equity borrowing."
 #tags:
 #- Source Themes
-title: "How Home Equity Extraction and Reverse Mortgages Affect the Credit Outcomes of Senior Households \nsplit Journal of Consumer Affairs"
+title: "How Home Equity Extraction and Reverse Mortgages Affect the Credit Outcomes of Senior Households | Journal of Consumer Affairs"
 #url_code: ""
 #url_dataset: ""
 url_pdf: https://onlinelibrary.wiley.com/doi/epdf/10.1111/joca.12331